 4. House Parties!

-A lot of people who are new to Vancouver find it difficult to meet people and find the night life and culture lacking.
-Many say it’s because most people stay home to save money and all the parties are usually at homes instead of people going out and spending big coin $$$ clubbing or spending it at bars.
+A lot of people who are new to Vancouver find it difficult to meet people and find the nightlife and culture lacking.
+Many say it’s because most people stay home to save money and all the parties are usually at home instead of people going out and spending big coin $$$ clubbing or spending it at bars.

 Most of the socialization that goes on in Vancouver (I can’t say this for other cities because I haven’t lived in them) happens at parties hosted by friends or acquaintances.
 You can host a potluck and tell everyone to BYOB.
 Everyone still has a great time and you don’t need to spend an arm and a leg to entertain your guests.